-Visual Arts Auditions
+Visual Arts Auditions for Grades 7

 Each student artist will be introduced to photography and the basic fundamentals of the darkroom environment.
 Emphasis is placed on the introduction to and the application of the elements of art, thus empowering our young artists with the knowledge and the skills to create.
 Homework is assigned on a regular basis because becoming a successful artist requires practice and a personal investment of time.

 Students auditioning in visual arts will be required to complete two consecutive 45-minute sessions.

 The first session will consist of a still-life observational drawing exercise.
 Students will be evaluated on their knowledge and application of the following concepts:

 - Use of space

 - Evidence of scale